richardhadden/pangloss/README.md

         RelationConfig(reverse_name="participant_in")]
 ```

+__Note__: _Generic_ reified relations cannot take a union type or a Trait type as the type argument.
+Use a union of generic reified relations if necessary.

 ### Viewing/Creating/Editing Inline

 _Pangloss_ moves away from the simple graph paradigm of nodes representing entities, connected by typed edges.